jdemartino78/vibe_coding_a2a_agent/README.md

 1.  **First Turn:** `Give me a random cocktail.`
 2.  **Second Turn:** `Great, what's the weather in a good city to drink that?` *The orchestrator should infer a relevant city (e.g., New Orleans for a Sazerac) and check its weather.*
+1.  **First Turn:** `What's a good cocktail with tequila?`
+2.  **Second Turn:** `And how about a non-alcoholic refreshing alternative for my friend?` *The orchestrator should remember the previous request and suggest a non-alcoholic drink.*

 **Test 5: Complex Reasoning & Origins**
 This query requires extracting a specific detail (origin) to drive the next step.